 Top Physical Security Trends for Manufacturers to Focus on

-Most businesses now rely on biometric access control systems are chosen by many businesses due to the convenience and security they offer.
+Biometric access control systems are chosen by many businesses due to the convenience and security they offer.
 Despite its many benefits, the use of biometric modalities such as fingerprint and palm print can be dangerous because they require direct contact with a biometric reader.
 Their very nature makes them difficult to maintain from a hygiene standpoint.

-A viable solution would be a face recognition-based access control system because these provide contactless authentication with a high level of accuracy.
-In fact, the access control solution that Scylla offers can be of great help to businesses looking to augment their security infrastructure with touchless sign-in, access control systems, COVID-19 protective measures, physical threat detection in real-time and more powerful functionality.
-This is made possible by intensive training and advanced deep learning techniques that ensure greater precision of the AI-powered solutions.
+A viable alternative is a face recognition-based access control system because these provide contactless authentication with a high level of accuracy.
+In fact, the access control solution that Scylla offers can be of great help to businesses looking to augment their security infrastructure with touchless sign-in access control systems.
+This is made possible by intensive training and advanced deep learning techniques that ensure the greater precision of AI-powered solutions.

 Besides access control, Scylla can also be integrated with the employee records and deployed for real-time attendance control.
 This provides shift managers and unit supervisors with useful inputs.

 Large open and semi-open factories and industrial units can be effectively monitored using surveillance drones.
 They are ideal for real-time threat detection and tracking suspects.
-However, those must be connected to a flexible and versatile threat detection system like Scylla, which works with drones and stationary cameras as well.
+However, those must be connected to a flexible and versatile threat detection system like Scylla, which works both with drones and stationary cameras.
 This prevents the multiplicity of AI-based tools and creates a centralized physical security infrastructure.

-Physical security at manufacturing units brings along several challenges because of the manner in which factories operate.
-As discussed, these are large facilities that work in multiple shifts, stock goods, and have heavy inflow and outflow of employees.
+Physical security at manufacturing units brings along several challenges because of the manner factories operate.
+These are large facilities that work in multiple shifts, stock goods, and have heavy inflow and outflow of employees.
 As a result, monitoring individual employee behavior can be overwhelming for the management, particularly, at times when businesses are expected to enforce social distancing, mandatory masks, and other safety norms.
 Since all of this requires constant monitoring, AI-powered solutions can be of high practical value.
 Scylla has a comprehensive Industrial Safety Suite that is specifically tailored for oil & gas companies with their needs in mind.
 If implemented strategically, AI video analytics can solve many physical security concerns and augment security and workplace safety, reduce losses and increase profitability.

 Stay up to date with all of new stories